GVSU Libraries Version Control Workflow: Workflow

 git clone git@github.com:gvsulib/awesomesauce.git

 That’s it.
 If your relative paths are all set, the site should function exactly as it does on your local machine.
-If you make more changes locally and push them to GitHub (on the master branch), you can push these changes to the live site like this:
+If you make more changes locally and push them to GitHub (on the main branch), you can push these changes to the live site like this:

 > ssh ******@*********